rcazzara/seldovia/_people/Baines_Della_Hilts.md

 ## May 19, 1958, Noatak, Alaska – April 13, 2000 Seldovia, Alaska

-Della was adopted by Rod and Sunni Hilts, and she lived in Seldovia from 1970 until her death.
+Della was born in Noatak, Alaska on May 19, 1958 and was adopted by Rod and Sunni Hilts.
+She lived in Seldovia from 1970 until her death.
 She married **[Daniel Richard Baines](#daniel-richard-baines)** in 1988.
+She died in Seldovia on May 30, 2000 and is buried in the Seldovia City Cemetery Plot # 313, next to her husband.